BSEE Monitors Gulf of Mexico Oil and Gas Activities in Response to Hurricane Ida

-Personnel have been evacuated from nine rigs (non-dynamically positioned), equivalent to 81.82 percent of the 11 rigs of this type currently operating in the Gulf.
+Personnel have been evacuated from 6 rigs (non-dynamically positioned), equivalent to 54.55 percent of the 11 rigs of this type currently operating in the Gulf.
 Rigs can include several types of offshore drilling facilities including jackup rigs, platform rigs, all submersibles and moored semisubmersibles.

 A total of 4 dynamically positioned rigs have moved off location out of the storm's projected path as a precaution.
 This number represents 26.7 percent of the 15 DP rigs currently operating in the Gulf.
 Dynamically positioned rigs maintain their location while conducting well operations by using thrusters and propellers.
 These rigs are not moored to the seafloor; therefore, they can move off location in a relatively short time frame.
 Personnel remain on-board and return to the location once the storm has passed.